 Flexible work options

 International students are allowed to work 40 hours per fortnight while studying, with unrestricted hours during holidays.
-Learn more about the regulations from the Department of Immigration and Citizenship.
+Learn more about the regulations from the Department of Immigration and Border Protection.

 There are many options for part-time work.
 These are some of the most common: